Glowacki-Shannon/Cybersecurity_Projects/README.md

 ### Detonating_your_malware

 As I was going through this chapter, I couldn't help but notice a problem.
 The sample associated with Chapter 3 didn't seem to be a clear Emotet sample.

+In a GitHub commit, I noticed that the author had actually not intended for us to follow the Emotet example in Chapter 3.
+This was because Emotet's C2s (Command and Control servers) are known to frequently change.
+It turned out to be a great opportunity for me to dive into some research and learn as much as I could about Emotet.

 We are given a TrickBot.xls (.exe) file.
 This unexpected development prompted me to turn to the internet in search of answers.
 Knowing the book's creator as a meticulous individual, I set out to unravel the mystery surrounding this unexpected file.
 In the course of my exploration, I stumbled upon insights regarding TrickBot and its connection to Emotet.
-It became apparent that the TrickBot sample had assumed the role of a dropper for other malware, namely Emotet and IcedID.
-TrickBot, in this instance, is the initial payload and precursor to Emotet, which follows as a payload.
+It became apparent that the TrickBot sample assumes the role of a dropper for other malware.

+So TrickBot, in this instance, is the initial payload and precursor to other malware such as Emotet, which follows as a payload.

+The TrickBot sample is provided for us to use as a case study that aligns with the knowledge we've acquired in Chapter 3.
+We can apply the concepts and techniques learned in that chapter to analyze this sample effectively.
+However, it's important to note that a Microsoft Office license is required for this analysis, as the sample contains Office-related components.

 A dropper's function, especially for those of us who are learning about cybersecurity, is like that of a hidden courier.
 Imagine it as a secret agent delivering a package, where the package is actually malware or a virus.
 When a dropper is activated on a computer or system, its main job is to quietly and sneakily bring in other harmful programs or files.